bluss/rfcs/text/0000-composable-internal-iteration.md

      to do so, but anyway.)
   2. `fold` is general but not short circuiting.
 It covers many use cases on its own, though (sum, min, max, and more).
+  3. Strictly, `Iterator::all` already implements general internal iteration, but ownership rules make it very awkward to use for searching or folding with the result value in as a captured variable, it does not have the rigid control flow of fold while, and it does not give us the broader benefits of access to improved versions through reversed iterators.

 # Unresolved questions
 [unresolved]: #unresolved-questions